microsoft/diskspd-for-linux/CONTRIBUTING.md

   the access patterns of diskspd threads on target files, and other options.
 Porting relevant parts of this to README.md would make understanding various options like -T and -s much easier for users.
+- Separate iowait and idle time in CPU usage report
 - Use more C++ features - e.g. replace perf\_clock.h with C++11's chrono::high\_resolution\_timer
 - Convert raw byte sizes to rounded KB, MB etc in results
 - File creation speed - parallelize with libaio